Explore Science-first Philosophy

 First, this came about from the following Facebook comment:

 The mistake is thinking every question demands an immediate identity-level answer.
 It does not.
 Sometimes wisdom means committing.
 Sometimes it means suspending judgment.
-Sometimes it means saying, I do not know, and I do not need to know right now.
+Sometimes it means saying, I do not need to know right now.
 Agnosticism, properly understood, is not a ludicrous place to stand.
-It is often the honest one.
+It is a necessary part of life.

 That Philosophy FAQ,